Alex Bregman Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

+- The pitching staff for the Guardians has a collective eight K/9, the third-worst in the league.

-- The Guardians' 3.87 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the seventh-ranked team ERA across all MLB pitching staffs (3.86).

-- Guardians pitchers combine to give up 109 home runs (one per game), the second-fewest in the league.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (109 total, one per game).

-- Williams gets the start for the Guardians, his eighth of the season.
-He is 1-2 with a 3.35 ERA and 31 strikeouts in 37 2/3 innings pitched.
+- Bibee gets the start for the Guardians, his 17th of the season.
+He is 7-2 with a 3.11 ERA and 91 strikeouts in 89 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw four scoreless innings against the Kansas City Royals while surrendering three hits.
+- In his last appearance on Friday, the right-hander tossed 6 2/3 innings against the Chicago White Sox, allowing three earned runs while surrendering six hits.

-- The 24-year-old has an ERA of 3.35, with 7.4 strikeouts per nine innings, in seven games this season.
-Opponents are batting .234 against him.
+- The 24-year-old has amassed an ERA of 3.11, with 9.1 strikeouts per nine innings, in 16 games this season.
+Opposing hitters have a .226 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.